jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 ![linux mount](linux-mount.png)

 #### Pushing a config to a mounted node in dry run mode
-To operate in dry-run mode (useful for testing or demo purposes), you need to mount the device with the following configuration.
+To operate in dry-run mode (useful for testing or demo purposes), you can again use the calls **IOS XR/XR Mount** or **IOS Classic/Classic Mount** but you need to

+1. change the body of the call as follows:

 ~~~~
 {
     "network-topology:node" :